The night before an interview can be a stressful time—usually one filled with “what if’s?”

 4. Review Answers to the Most Common Questions

 You’ve hopefully been practicing for a few days now.
 But in case you haven’t, here are a few must-reads:

-- How to Answer the 31 Most Common Interview Questions
+- Your Ultimate Guide to Answering the Most Common Interview Questions

 - How to Answer “Tell Me About a Time When” Questions